Failure to track a stable AMOC state under rapid climate change: Stable AMOC under extreme climate change

+A tipping point (i.e., a saddle-node bifurcation) exists under an increasing freshwater flux forcing, which is located at $F_H \approx 0.5$~Sv for this CESM version \cite{vanWesten2025a}.
+The existence of a tipping point in freshwater forcing is consistent with results across a hierarchy of climate models \cite{Stommel1961, Rahmstorf2005, Hawkins2011, Hu2012}.
+Note that the AMOC tipping threshold is found at large $F_H$ values, about 65 times the present-day melt rate of the Greenland Ice Sheet \cite{vanWesten2024a}, which is related to persistent climate model biases \cite{vanWesten2024b,Dijkstra2024b,Boot2025}.
+The real AMOC is likely closer to a tipping point \cite{vanWesten2025a,Dijkstra2026b}, and the imposed $\overline{F_H}$ should be regarded as a bias correction for AMOC stability.
+Here, we focus on PI$_{45}^{\mathrm{on}}$, which lies in the destabilising regime of the salt-advection feedback and is hence more prone to AMOC transitions than at $\overline{F_H} = 0.18$~Sv \cite{vanWesten2025a}.

-Different radiative forcing simulations were branched from the end of the statistical equilibrium for $\overline{F_H} = 0.45$~Sv and under fixed $\overline{F_H}$.
+Different radiative forcing simulations were branched from the end of PI$_{45}^{\mathrm{on}}$, keeping $\overline{F_H}$ fixed.
 The historical forcing (1850 -- 2005) was followed by three RCP (2006 -- 2100) simulations.
 These RCP scenarios were subsequently continued to model year~2500 under their fixed greenhouse gas and aerosol concentrations of the year~2100 (Figure~\ref{fig:Figure_1}b).
 This was done to determine statistical equilibria under different climate change scenarios \cite{vanWesten2025e}.
 The AMOC recovers under RCP2.6, while the AMOC collapses under RCP4.5 and RCP8.5.
-For RCP4.5 (RCP8.5), the AMOC reaches its tipping point around model year~2110 (2060), with an associated global mean near-surface temperature (GMST) anomaly of +2.2$^{\circ}$C (+2.8$^{\circ}$C) \cite{vanWesten2025e}.
-The RCP4.5 warming level could be used as lower bound for the tipping threshold since the AMOC does not collapse under RCP2.6.
-Do note that this temperature threshold is also dependent on $\overline{F_H}$, as the AMOC recovers under RCP4.5 and $\overline{F_H} = 0.18$~Sv \cite{vanWesten2025e}; this simulation will also be analysed below.
+Note that this does not guarantee that the AMOC will remain in a collapsed state beyond 2500 under these fixed climate change conditions \cite{Bonan2022,Romanou2023,Nobre2023,Curtis2024}.
+Consequently, it remains unclear whether the AMOC crosses a saddle-node bifurcation under radiative forcing increase, while strong evidence points to this being the case under increasing $F_H$ \cite{vanWesten2025a} (Figure~\ref{fig:Figure_1}a).
+Hence, we avoid the term `tipping point' and instead refer to transitions to a weak alternative state as `AMOC collapse'.
+We determine the timing of the collapse onset using modern AMOC theory (see Methods and Table~\ref{tab:Table_S1}).
+Even if the AMOC would eventually recover under fixed climate change conditions, the AMOC-induced impacts are considerable over the 300-year period (model year~2200 -- 2500) with persistently very weak AMOC strengths \cite{vanWesten2025c,vanWesten2025d}.